Eine kleine Nachtmusik: Possible extra movement

 In the catalogue entry mentioned above, Mozart listed the work as having five movements ("Allegro – Minuet and Trio – Romance – Minuet and Trio – Finale.").
-The second movement in his listing — a minuet and trio — was long thought lost, and no one knows if Mozart or someone else removed it.
-In his 1984 recording, Christopher Hogwood used a minuet of Thomas Attwood (found in his sketchbooks used while he took lessons from Mozart), and an additional newly composed trio to substitute the missing movement.
-Musicologist Alfred Einstein suggested, however, that a minuet in the Piano Sonata in B♭ major, K. 498a, is the missing movement.
+The second movement in his listing — a minuet and trio — has long been thought lost, and musicologist Alfred Einstein does not know who removed it.
+In his 1984 recording, Christopher Hogwood used a minuet of Thomas Attwood (found in his sketchbooks used while he took lessons from Mozart) and an additional newly composed trio to substitute the missing movement.
+Einstein suggested, however, that a minuet in the Piano Sonata in B♭ major, K. 498a, is the missing movement.
 K. 498a, which is credited to the composer August Eberhard Müller, incorporates significant amounts of Mozart's work in the form of reworkings of material from the piano concertos K. 450, K. 456, and K. 595, leading Einstein to suggest that the minuet in Müller's sonata might be an arrangement of the missing movement from Eine kleine Nachtmusik, however, the evidence for this is limited.

 In 1971, this movement was incorporated into a recording of the work prepared by the musicologist and performer Thurston Dart.
-In 1989, the minuet and trio of K. 498a was again recorded as part of an arrangement of Eine Kleine Nachtmusik made by Jonathan Del Mar for Nimbus Records.
+In 1989, the minuet and trio of K. 498a was again recorded as part of an arrangement of Eine kleine Nachtmusik made by Jonathan Del Mar for Nimbus Records.

 Modern reception

 Today, the serenade is widely performed and recorded.
+Britannica has referred to it as "among the most frequently performed and iconic of all classical compositions."
 Hildesheimer suggests that it is the most popular of all Mozart's works, writing: "even if we hear it on every street corner, its high quality is undisputed, an occasional piece from a light but happy pen."
-This piece has been featured in studies about the impact of music on fish and humans.
-Britannica has referred to it as "among the most frequently performed and iconic of all classical compositions."
+This piece has been featured in studies about the impact of music on weight gain in farmed fish, in which it produced greater weight gain than other music or white noise, and on wellbeing in humans.
+Study participants listening to the serenade rated hills as less steep than participants listening to the Adagietto from Mahler's fifth symphony.